robozatiTemp/steam-3f-06/README.md

 # How AI can be used to improve traffic in big cities

-### DO NOT, BY ANY MEANS, CLONE OR DOWNLOAD THIS REPO

 ### Problem
 According to the UN World Urbanization Prospects, 55% of the world population inhabited urban areas in 2018.
 That figure is expected to reach 68% by 2050.
 While the rapid growth of urban communities undoubtedly has led to more convenience for some people, it is undeniable that it has also negatively impacted the life of millions around the globe.
 A symbol of the chaotic metropolitan lifestyle, traffic jams are a massive complication that threatens the whole unity of the urban network.